Avoid Fair Housing Pitfalls as a Texas Landlord

 • Copies of notices and key communications

 If you ever have to explain a decision, “Here are the records” is far better than “I remember it this way.”
+In addition, good documentation helps your team move faster without guessing.

-Common bad advice landlords hear (and why it backfires)
+Common bad advice landlords hear and why it backfires

 You’ll hear a lot of “common sense” tips that are actually risk magnets: